Session one of our Defensible Documentation Series

 Cindy Krafft discusses the importance of understanding defensibility in clinical documentation to ensure appropriate payment for services.
-She encourages healthcare providers to view documentation defensibility as an opportunity to showcase their expertise rather than a burden.
+She encourages healthcare providers to view defensibility as an opportunity to showcase their expertise rather than a burden.

 - The face-to-face requirement was implemented to address vague orders and ensure greater physician involvement in patient care.